Is the Mississippi College PA Program accredited?

-When are applicants invited for interview?
+When are applicants invited for an interview?

 The program begins conducting interviews in September and continues through May.
-As soon as the program receives an application, the Admissions Committee reviews the application and determines whether an applicant is to be invited for interview.
-If so, the program will invite the applicant for interview.
+As soon as the program receives an application, the Admissions Committee reviews the application and determines whether an applicant is to be invited for an interview.
+If so, the program will invite the applicant for an interview.

 When is the final selection for an entering class made?